Wireless ad hoc network: Side effects

-Radios and Modulation
+Radios and modulation

 Wireless ad hoc networks can operate over different types of radios.
 All radios use modulation to move information over a certain bandwidth of radio frequencies.
 Given the need to move large amounts of information quickly over long distances, a MANET radio channel ideally has large bandwidth (e.g. amount of radio spectrum), lower frequencies, and higher power.
 Given the desire to communicate with many other nodes ideally simultaneously, many channels are needed.
 Given radio spectrum is shared and regulated, there is less bandwidth available at lower frequencies.
 Processing many radio channels requires many resources.
 Given the need for mobility, small size and lower power consumption are very important.
 Picking a MANET radio and modulation has many trade-offs; many start with the specific frequency and bandwidth they are allowed to use.

 Radios can be UHF (300 – 3000 MHz), SHF (3 – 30 GHz), and EHF (30 – 300 GHz).
 Wi-Fi ad hoc uses the unlicensed ISM 2.4 GHz radios.
 They can also be used on 5.8 GHz radios.

 The higher the frequency, such as those of 300 GHz, absorption of the signal will be more predominant.
 Army tactical radios usually employ a variety of UHF and SHF radios, including those of VHF to provide a variety of communication modes.
 At the 800, 900, 1200, 1800 MHz range, cellular radios are predominant.
 Some cellular radios use ad hoc communications to extend cellular range to areas and devices not reachable by the cellular base station.

-Next generation Wi-Fi known as 802.11ax provides low delay, high capacity (up to 10Gbit/s) and low packet loss rate, offering 12 streams – 8 streams at 5 GHz and 4 streams at 2.4 GHz.
+Next generation Wi-Fi known as 802.11ax provides low delay, high capacity (up to 10 Gbit/s) and low packet loss rate, offering 12 streams – 8 streams at 5 GHz and 4 streams at 2.4 GHz.
 IEEE 802.11ax uses 8x8 MU-MIMO, OFDMA, and 80 MHz channels.
 Hence, 802.11ax has the ability to form high capacity Wi-Fi ad hoc networks.

 At 60 GHz, there is another form of Wi-Fi known as WiGi – wireless gigabit.
-This has the ability to offer up to 7Gbit/s throughput.
+This has the ability to offer up to 7 Gbit/s throughput.
 Currently, WiGi is targeted to work with 5G cellular networks.

-Circa 2020, the general consensus finds the 'best' modulation for moving information over higher frequency waves to be Orthogonal frequency-division multiplexing, as used in 4G LTE, 5G, and Wi-Fi.
+Circa 2020, the general consensus finds the 'best' modulation for moving information over higher frequency waves to be orthogonal frequency-division multiplexing, as used in 4G LTE, 5G, and Wi-Fi.